kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 {(mother: $p, daughter: $c) isa parentship;};
 ```

-If you're unfamiliar with it, don't worry too much about the syntax of the rules just now.
-It is sufficient to know that for each `parentship` relation, Graql checks whether the pattern in the first block (left hand side or lhs) can be verified and, if it can, infers the statement in the second block (right hand side or rhs) to be true, so inserts a relation between gendered parents and children.
+If you're unfamiliar with the syntax of rules, don't worry too much about it too much just now.
+It is sufficient to know that, for each `parentship` relation, Graql checks whether the pattern in the first block (left hand side or lhs) can be verified and, if it can, infers the statement in the second block (right hand side or rhs) to be true, so inserts a relation between gendered parents and children.

 Let's test it out!